 Organizational Structure (OBS)

 With efficient project portfolio management, decisions are made where the most knowledge exists.
 For dividing the portfolio into sub-portfolios as well as for resource management in general, it is helpful to map the structure of your company or organization in the PPM tool.
 In Meisterplan, we call this the Organizational Breakdown Structure (OBS).
-In the Resource Pool under Organization (OBS), you can edit the preconfigured structure and create your own departments, locations or teams.
+Under Manage > OBS, you can edit the preconfigured structure and create your own departments, locations or teams.

 Read more about the OBS structure in our Help Center.